DOWNLOAD IPv4 BUYER’S CHECKLIST

 Include the Regional Internet Registry’s (RIR’s) transfer fee in your budget, and don’t forget that you will also pay an annual fee to the (RIR).
 Even if you already pay such a fee, your next purchase might push you into a higher fee category.

 Finally, understand whether you will need to include Escrow.com’s fee in the budget, or if your company is choosing IPv4.Global to be the escrow agent.

-- Know how payment processing works for your company.
+Know how payment processing works for your company.
 After you buy IP addresses, the next step is to fund escrow, and for some companies this takes weeks.
-For smaller purchases (under $25,000 plus a 3% fee), we now accept payment by credit card.
+For smaller purchases (under $25,000 plus a 3% fee), IPv4.Global now accepts payment by credit card.

-- In ARIN, get your ARIN Online account set up so you can do the other prep steps.
-This should only take 5-10 minutes, but it makes everything else possible.
+- Setup your ARIN Online account so you can complete the necessary prep steps.
+This should only take 5-10 minutes, and is required to complete everything else.

 - In ARIN, create an ORG: log into ARIN Online, then from the Dashboard click Your Records, Organization Identifiers, the in the upper right, “Create Org ID”.
 This should only take 5-10 minutes.
 ARIN will ask for an officer of the company to sign the Registration Services Agreement.